 That’s not boasting or bragging - that’s our promise.
-In Dr. Ashnaei and his team, you have over a century of collective dentistry expertise and thousands of hours of oral surgery experience.
+In Dr. Ashnaei and his team, you have over a century of collective dentistry expertise and thousands of hours of experience in tooth extraction and oral surgery.

 You can count on us for every dimension of your care - from consultation to recovery.

 Do I need a specialist referral to get my wisdom teeth removed?

 No, you don’t need a referral.
 We can assess your mouth and let you know whether your wisdom teeth need to be removed.

 It depends on your individual coverage.
 If you’re not sure, we can work with your coverage provider to find out what you’re eligible for and help you receive maximum coverage.

 While the surgery isn’t painful, you’ll probably feel some discomfort as your mouth heals.
 For most people, an OTC medication is enough to handle any post-surgery pain.

 Do wisdom teeth have to be removed during adolescence?